-- (1) Location: All new construction and substantial improvements shall be located on the highest existing ground available.
-The Administrator, on a case-by-case basis may allow development on areas other than the highest existing ground available when it can be demonstrated that such location will not increase the flood hazards to the structure or adjacent properties.
-In making a determination the Administrator shall consider the size of the parcel, proposed access locations, proximity to other structures and any conflicts with setback requirements of this chapter, and may require a report from an engineer which addresses the flood hazard risk to the proposed structure or to adjacent properties. - 5.4-1 A Special Flood Risk Zone is hereby established for the Zones A and A2 floodplain of the Skokomish River, Vance Creek and tributaries, and is illustrated on FIRM map Community Panels #530115-0175D and # 530115-0180D, (both December 1998).
+A Special Flood Risk Zone is hereby established for the Zones A and A2 floodplain of the Skokomish River, Vance Creek and tributaries, and is illustrated on FIRM map Community Panels #530115-0175D and # 530115-0180D, (both December 1998).
 The Special Flood Risk Zone is hereby designated as a floodway and the entire floodway is hereby designated an avulsion risk area.
 Construction of a new structure or an expansion of the square foot area of an existing structure is prohibited in this designated floodway.
-For purposes of this subsection, the term structure shall not include a gas or liquid storage tank. - 5.45-25 Dikes, Levees and Other Water Flow Modification Structures
+For purposes of this subsection, the term structure shall not include a gas or liquid storage tank.

+5.5-2 Dikes, Levees and Other Water Flow Modification Structures

 - (1) Areas where flood water releases and overflows from the main Skokomish River channel shall not be modified, meaning levied or diked, in any manner which would result in increased stream flow in the main channel. - Maintenance to existing legally established (constructed by past permits or historically occurring) levees, dikes, and other water flow modification structures shall be permitted with appropriate approvals from all affected agencies, provided that the maintenance does not result in increased stream flow within the main channel (as verified by a hydraulic engineer), and the maintenance is consistent with provisions and recommendations of the adopted Skokomish River Comprehensive Flood Hazard Management Plan.
-Emergency alterations to dikes and levees necessary for the protection of human life and property shall be permitted as provided for within the applicable regulatory permit processes. - (3) If the Public Works Director finds an imminent flood threat to the public health, safety, and welfare exists based on: - (i) A flow capacity of 70% of the 100-year flood stage for the specific river or creek, or - (ii) A rainfall within the last 48 hours in excess of 4 inches, or - (iii) Issuance of a flood warning by the National Weather Service for the specific area, or - (iv) A significant isolated blockage occurs such as a log jam or slide, that impacts the geography or water velocity such that an overflow bank path has or is likely to occur;
+Emergency alterations to dikes and levees necessary for the protection of human life and property shall be permitted as provided for within the applicable regulatory permit processes. - (3) If the Public Works Director finds an imminent flood threat to the public health, safety, and welfare exists based on: - (i) A flow capacity of 70% of the 100-year flood stage for the specific river or creek, or - (ii) A rainfall within the last 48 hours in excess of 4 inches, or - (iii) Issuance of a flood warning by the National Weather Service for the specific area, or - (iii) A significant isolated blockage occurs such as a log jam or slide, that impacts the geography or water velocity such that an overflow bank path has or is likely to occur;